Caitanya Mahaprabhu's Tirtha-yatra, Part 64

 III.
 The Third Mandala comprised the country lying between Meghakara Ghat and Varhad (Berar).

 We find this reference interesting because the current northern border of Karnataka is about 470 kilometers south of Nasik.
-This is a good example of how much change has taken place with respect to ancient India's place names and boundaries, and how such changes can impact our research into subjects like Sri Caitanya's tirtha-yatra.
+This is a good example of how much change has taken place with respect to ancient India's place names, and how such changes can impact our research into subjects like Sri Caitanya's tirtha-yatra.

 Triyambakeshwar Temple at Nasika